fullstackseb/fullstackseb/README.md

 My name is Sebastian and I currently work as an IT-Auditor in Frankfurt, Germany.

 I like working on problems and do all sorts of database, backend and Linux things.
-I use Django with Python and MySQL to be a Backend Developer.
-I also use Javascript and React to get a better understanding of Full Stack  and Front End Web Development.
+I use Django with Python and PostgreSQL/MySQL to work as a Backend Developer.
+I also use Javascript and React to get a better understanding of Full Stack Development.

 I am a self thaught developer who started coding in 2019.
 After completing some online courses, I applied for a conversion Master in Data Engineering at Edinburgh Napier University where I was one of the first students to finish the course.
 I like working with databases, the command line and the architectural side of things rather than designing nice looking Frontends.